 1. Make a statement with a small tree

 Patio gardening ideas aren't just about pots.
 If you really want to turn heads, why not integrate a tree into your space?

 Some of the best flowering trees such as magnolia or ornamental cherry make wonderful additions, boasting stunning florals when the weather begins to warm.
 What's more, the leafy canopy will provide a spot of shade from the summer sun – perfect for sheltering an alfresco meal in style.

 Of course, there are other options too – acers provide sumptuous autumn color, whilst silver birches always add an element of elegance.
 Take a look at our best trees for small gardens for more ideas.

 Add a sense of artfully-overgrown, old-world charm to your patio gardening ideas by introducing the best climbing plants.
 Whether you opt for foliage (try Virginia creeper for colorful leaves) or florals (passionflower or star jasmine are lovely choices), they are bound to boost the atmosphere in your patio space whilst softening your garden wall ideas.

 Create a quiet corner by training them behind a bench, and why not add a jumble of pots nearby for extra interest?
 It'll be your new favorite spot in no time.

-1. Create interest with a combo of container pots
+3. Create interest with a combo of container pots

-Mix and match your containers for a laid-back look – galvanised steel pots are perfect for a country garden mood – and group different sizes and heights to add impact and create the impression of a sprawling and abundant garden.
-Add to the immersive vibe with climbers creeping up trellises.
+Mix and match your containers for a laid-back look – galvanized steel pots are perfect for a country garden mood – and group different sizes and heights to add impact and create the impression of a sprawling and abundant garden.
+Add to the immersive vibe with climbers creeping up trellises, as seen here.